Shreenandjoshi/ShreenandJoshi/README.md

 - 🌱 I’m currently learning **DSA in C++**

-- 👯 Profile Summary **Versatile and adaptable CS Student who  has explored various domains.**
+- 👯 **Versatile and adaptable CS Student who  has explored various domains.**

 - 👨‍💻 All of my projects are available at [https://github.com/Shreenandjoshi](https://github.com/Shreenandjoshi)